karpolan/react-auto-complete/questions.md

    why is that?_

 - `Context` is global state API since 16.3 or even earlier.
-- `shouldComponentUpdate()` is component life cycle method that almost nobody use :)
+- `shouldComponentUpdate()` is a component life-cycle method that almost nobody use :)

 Don't see any "dangerous" if correctly use providers/consumers.
-Using of "correct" context (it is nearest by default) is a mast.
+Using of "correct" context (it is nearest by default) is a must.

 3. _Describe 3 ways to pass information from a component to its PARENT._